 Having a good balance of oestrogen can really help with your overall energy levels.
 When you have low oestrogen levels, you might feel more tired or weak.

-Based on recent studies, here’s a top-level of what you might expect each week of your cycle, and how that can impact your exercise routine:
+Based on recent studies, here’s a top-level of what you might expect each week of your cycle, and how that can impact your fitness and exercise routine:

 The first week of your cycle starts on the day you get your period.
 During this time your oestrogen and progesterone levels will be at their lowest.
 This will likely leave you feeling tired.